asyncgui/asynckivy/README.md

 executer = ThreadPoolExecuter()

+def thread_blocking_operation():
+    '''This function is called from outside the main-thread, so you are not allowed to touch the GUI here.'''

 async def some_task():
     # create a new thread, run a function inside it, then
     # wait for the completion of that thread